huynhtrankhanh/EVMContractFuzzing/README.md

 For prethesis and potentially thesis at HCMIU

 ## Strategy
-Use EthereumJS along with fast-check.
-Will incorporate jsfuzz in the future.
+Use Echidna.
+Add some auxiliary smart contracts to guide the fuzzer to the right path.